-At the core of Walsh’ philosophy was his “Standard of Performance”, a set of rules that he developed and honed during the first 25 years of his career.
-This standard became his North Start, within it everything was allowed.
+At the core of Walsh' philosophy was his “Standard of Performance”, a set of rules that he developed and honed during the first 25 years of his career.
+This standard became his North Star, within it everything was allowed.
 Outside it, nothing.

 He summarized the standard as follows (emphasis mine):